 - Report to the Bechtel International Center within 5 business days if the student has been terminated from, or otherwise leaves employment prior to the end of the authorized period of OPT.
 This information should be emailed to firstname.lastname@example.org.

 - Agree to the terms of STEM OPT by completing the employer sections of the Training Plan (I-983)

 Instructions for students requesting a 24 month STEM Extension:

 1. If your mailing address has changed since filing the I-765 for Post-Completion OPT, update your address using the online USCIS AR-11 form prior to starting the STEM OPT I-20 application (even if your address is up-to-date on the SEVP Portal)

 2. Pay Bechtel STEM OPT I-20 Processing Fee

-3. Submit the on-line application in Axess no earlier than 100 days before the end date of your Post OPT.
+3. Submit the on-line application in Bechtel Connect no earlier than 100 days before the end date of your Post OPT.

-Please upload your Form I-983, a copy of your current OPT I-20, and a copy of your current OPT EAD in your request.
+Please upload your Form I-983 and a copy of your current OPT I-20 in your request.